strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 1. From the _Status_ drop-down list at the bottom of the page, choose "published".
 2. Click on **Save** at the top of the window.

-You have just created and published your first article, `Hello World!`.
+You have just created and published your first article, "Hello World!".
 You can find it in the [Collection types > Articles](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=id:DESC) view.

 ### Step 3: Update the `Homepage` single type